Thangam Debbonaire: House of Lords

 In December 2024, it was announced that Debbonaire had been nominated for a life peerage as part of the 2024 Political Peerages.
 On 7 February 2025, she was created Baroness Debbonaire, of De Beauvoir Town in the London Borough of Hackney.
 Her territorial designation is for the De Beauvoir Town neighbourhood in East London.

 Political views

 Debbonaire describes herself as a "northern European socialist – a democratic socialist".
 She has also said that she supports "fettered capitalism".

-Debbonaire opposes the decriminalisation of prostitution and has called for more funding and research to help reform male perpetrators of domestic violence.
+Debbonaire opposes the decriminalisation of prostitution and has called on Bristol City Council to stop issuing licences to strip clubs in the city.
+She has called for more funding and research to help reform male perpetrators of domestic violence.
 She supports mandatory education classes in female equality for newly arrived male refugees, as well as more English language support for refugees as part of a broader integration strategy.
-She has called on Bristol City Council to stop issuing licences to strip clubs in the city.

 Debbonaire has also called for student accommodation providers to pay council tax.
 She has supported removal of the Statue of Edward Colston in Bristol.

 She has opposed MPs holding second jobs.